LLMBind: A Unified Modality-Task Integration Framework: Experiments

 \textbf{Data Details.} During training, to sustain the stability of multi-task training, we configure the data ratios for Segmentation data, Visual Question Answering data, and Interactive Generation and Editing instruction data at a 1:1:1 ratio.
 Within the segmentation dataset, the proportions for semantic segmentation, referring segmentation, and reasoning segmentation are established at 9:3:1.
 In the interactive instructions, the distribution for tasks like image generation, image editing, audio generation, and video generation is balanced at a 1:1:1:1 ratio.
 We train jointly on all task datasets to ensure that our model avoids loss fluctuations and balances losses across tasks.

-\textbf{Evaluation Metrics.} Our experiments utilize some key metrics for precise evaluation.
-Text-to-audio generation is assessed using Fréchet Distance (FD) for distribution similarity and Inception Score (IS) for quality and diversity.
+\textbf{Evaluation Metrics.} Text-to-audio generation is assessed using Fréchet Distance (FD) for distribution similarity and Inception Score (IS) for quality and diversity.
 Text-to-video generation leverages Fréchet Inception Distance (FID) for content quality and CLIPSIM for textual alignment.
 In text-to-image generation, FID evaluates image distribution similarity.
 For segmentation, gIoU is defined by the average of all per-image Intersection-over-Unions (IoUs), while cIoU is defined by the cumulative intersection over the cumulative union.
-In addition, to better showcase the model's generative capabilities during user interaction, we employed human evaluation to assess the quality of the modality data generated and its alignment with the given text instructions.
+In addition, to better showcase the model's generative capabilities during user interaction, we conducted a human evaluation to assess the quality of the model output and its alignment with the given text instructions.